cgao-comp/C3N/README.md

 # **C3N**

-The code related to the paper below: C3N: A Cross-modal Content Consistency Network for Enhancing Multimodal Fake News Detection
+The code related to the paper below: C3N: A Cross-modal Content Correlation Network for Enhancing Multimodal Fake News Detection

 ## **Data**